 Our Tax Strategy

-Our Tax Strategy, which was last updated and approved by our Board in December 2020 follows our corporate Purpose.
+Our tax strategy, which was last updated and approved by our Board in December 2024 and can be accessed here, follows our corporate Purpose.
 Our tax strategy is aligned with HMRC’s Code of Practice on Taxation for Banks (the Code) which sets out the principles and behaviours expected of banking groups with regard to tax, and we have unconditionally adopted the Code.

 To read more about what makes us a responsible tax payer, please see our latest Corporate Responsibility Report.

-To meet the duty under paragraph 16(2), Schedule 19 of the Finance Act 2016, which requires large UK businesses to publish their tax strategies online,our Tax Strategy can be accessed here.
+To meet the duty under paragraph 16(2), Schedule 19 of the Finance Act 2016, which requires large UK businesses to publish their tax strategies online, the Vanquis Banking Group plc Tax Strategy can be accessed here.